Team B.A.D.

-Sasha Banks and Naomi, originally known as Team B.A.D., were an American professional wrestling tag team that performed in WWE, where they are former WWE Women's Tag Team Champions.
+Team B.A.D.
+(Beautiful And Dangerous) was an American professional wrestling stable that performed in WWE, consisting of Naomi, Tamina and Sasha Banks.

-The inceptive variation of the team began and ended as a duo consisting of Naomi and Tamina, but for most of its time was a trio also including Banks, who joined in July 2015 as part of the Divas Revolution storyline and left the team in February 2016.
+The inceptive variation of the team began and ended as a tag team consisting of Naomi and Tamina, but for most of its time was a trio also including Banks, who joined in July 2015 as part of the Divas Revolution storyline and left the team in February 2016.
 Both Naomi and Tamina are members of the Anoaʻi professional wrestling family.
-In 2022, Naomi and Banks would reunite the team as a duo.

 History

 Formation and beginnings (2015)

 In May 2015, Naomi aligned herself with her real life cousin-in-law Tamina Snuka, after having been outnumbered by The Bella Twins (Brie and Nikki Bella) on multiple occasions.
 Tamina and Naomi went on to defeat The Bella Twins in a tag team match at Payback.